13 Spectacular Bonfire Night Activities That Are Educational & Fun

 In 1604 Guy Fawkes was recruited by Thomas Winter to join the Gunpowder conspiracy and came to London.

-The plot centered around five conspirators, Robert Catesby, Thomas Winter, Thomas Percy, John Wright, and Guy Fawkes, later joined by Robert Keyes and seven other known accomplices, who were determined to blow up the House of Lords in 1605.
+The plot centered around five conspirators: Robert Catesby, Thomas Winter, Thomas Percy, John Wright, and Guy Fawkes, later joined by Robert Keyes.
+Plus seven other known accomplices were determined to blow up the House of Lords in 1605.

 The plot was discovered, on the 4 November, after an initial search was made of Parliament.
 The cellar was thoroughly searched at midnight and Fawkes was found with the gunpowder.